-Now you're ready to add the contributed work that you received into this topic branch and determine if you want to merge it into your longer-term branches.
+Now you're ready to add your contributed work into this topic branch and determine if you want to merge it into your longer-term branches.

-Applying Patches from Email
+Applying Patches from E-mail

-If you receive a patch over email that you need to integrate into your project, you need to apply the patch in your topic branch to evaluate it.
-There are two ways to apply an emailed patch: with git apply or with git am.
+If you receive a patch over e-mail that you need to integrate into your project, you need to apply the patch in your topic branch to evaluate it.
+There are two ways to apply an e-mailed patch: with git apply or with git am.